wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/experimental/pixie-sizing.md

 # Configuring the Size of the Pixie Deployment

 These instructions will guide you through configuring the size of your Pixie deployment.
-It covers [setting up the default sizing](#Configure Default Size), running the [Pixie Sizer tool](#Running the Pixie Sizer tool), and [validating that the chosen size is sufficient](#Validating Sizing).
+It covers [setting up the default sizing](#Configure Default Size) and [running the Pixie Sizer tool](#Running the Pixie Sizer tool).

 ## Prerequisites